DIY LiPo Battery Discharger with Halogen Light Bulbs

 LiPo Discharger Circuit Diagram

-I am using 6 light bulbs in this discharger with an on-off toggle switch too.
+I use 6 light bulbs in this discharger, along with an on-off toggle switch.

-The max voltage of 6S is 25.2V which is higher than 24V.
-But it should be fine for a short period of time, most of the times you are discharging half empty batteries anyway.
+The maximum voltage of a 6S LiPo is 25.2V, which is higher than 24V, but it should be fine for short periods, especially since you are often discharging half-empty batteries.

 lipo-discharger-light-bulb-build-circuit-schematics

-I am trying to keep it as simple as possible, all the parts should be available on Amazon or eBay.
-The material should cost less than $10.
+I’ve kept the design as simple as possible, all the parts are available on Amazon or AliExpress.
+The total cost should be less than $10.

 lipo-discharger-light-bulb-build-components-parts